 My style is following my intuition.
 It is unplanned and generally a reflection of my mood.

 I don’t have a specific approach to my blog, other than staying real and telling my stories and truths through the magic of photography and writing.
-Creating unique, and original content is something that motivates me.
-I am so excited for you to join me on this new journey.
+I am very passionate about creating unique, and original content.
+Also connecting with other mothers and hearing their own journey is something that motivates me.
 I am learning every single day as Modish Mel grows into what it’s meant to be.
-I don’t know where this journey will lead next, but I do know hard work and dedication and believing in yourself leads to good things.
-Your time and willingness to support Modish Mel is deeply appreciated.
+I don’t know where this journey will lead, but I do know hard work and dedication and believing in yourself only leads to good things.

 Thank you so much for stopping by.